whiteblock/gossipsub-testing/README.md

 # Eth2 - LibP2P Gossipsub Testing

 ### Overview
-The purpose of this initiative is to test the performance of Libp2p gossipsub protocol implementations.
+The purpose of this initiative is to test the performance of the gossipsub protocol implementation in [go-libp2p-pubsub](https://github.com/libp2p/go-libp2p-pubsub).
 With time constraints present in Eth2, it is important to verify that messages will be able to be disseminated throughout the network in a timely manner.
 This effort is supported by an [Eth2.0 Grant co-funded by the Ethereum Foundation and ConsenSys](https://blog.ethereum.org/2019/08/26/announcing-ethereum-foundation-and-co-funded-grants/).

-A synopsis of tests and results can be found in section ["Synopsis of All Tests and Results"](#Synopsis-of-All-Tests-and-Results).
+## Synopsis of Test and Results

+Currently, this testing effort has completed two phases.
+Tests were run using the Whiteblock Genesis platform on a single, large cloud instance.

+Phase 1 tests focused on the correctness of the the host implementation (go-libp2p-core & go-libp2p-pubsub) and testing methodology.
+The results of phase 1 uncovered message losses of 30% due to Golang channel queue overflows in the `go-libp2p-pubsub` host implementation and inconsistent delays introduced by Golang tickers used by the phase 1 testing methodology. `go-libp2p-pubsub` developers provided a remedy for overflows by adding a feature which allows increasing internal channel queue sizes.
+The methodology of generating gossipsub messages with Golang tickers was also changed.
+The fixes resulted in 0% message loss for network topologies generated using a Barabasi-Albert input parameter greater than 2.
+While these fixes worked for the scope of testing, it is highly suggested a permanent solution beyond increasing queue sizes is implemented.

+Phase 2 focused on introducing network impairments to stress test the gossipsub protocol.
+Overall, Phase 2 results show that gossipsub performs sufficiently well to suit the Ethereum 2.0 specifications.
+Under large network latencies of 400ms between any two nodes, the maximum gossip time during tests was 4.573 seconds which is under the 6 second block time specification.
+Results showed CPU resources were never throttled (i.e. CPU usage never reached 100%).
+However, results did show erratic message interrarival times which may be caused by a potential inefficiency in `go-libp2p-pubsub` implementation.
+More details can be found in section "[Potential Testing Inefficiencies](#potential-testing-inefficienccies)".

 ## Community Feedback